railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_outlook.rst

    *Configuration menu for the interface between Outlook and Open ERP*

-In the window that you use for configuring the Outlook plugin you can enter parameters for accessing the Tiny server, with various options for:
+In the window that you use for configuring the Outlook plugin you can enter parameters for accessing the Open ERP server, with various options for:

 * how to handle attachments,